 County Route 537, Upper Freehold, NJ 08514

-Crosswicks Creek Greenway, with Historic Walnford as its centerpiece, is a 1500+ acre greenway in Upper Freehold Township.
-Most of the Crosswicks Creek Greenway forms a narrow corridor of land around Crosswicks Creek.
+Crosswicks Creek Park, with Historic Walnford as its centerpiece, is a 1,500+ acre park in Upper Freehold Township.
+Most of the Crosswicks Creek Park forms a narrow corridor of land around Crosswicks Creek.
 Another 2,700 acres of surrounding farmland is preserved by the county and state Farmland Preservation Program.